krobelus/rate-experiments/thesis.md

 6. Conclusion
 =============

+State-of-the-art SAT solvers produce proofs with deletions of unique reason clause.
+These proofs are often incorrect under specified DRAT.
+Under operational DRAT they are correct because those deletions will effectively be removed from the proof.
 In [Section 3][3.
-DRAT Proofs without Deletions of Unique Reason Clauses] we have explained why operational DRAT is required to verify `DRUPMiniSat`-based solvers' proofs.
-We have proposed patches for these solvers to create proofs that are correct under either flavor and do not require ignoring unit deletions.
+DRAT Proofs without Deletions of Unique Reason Clauses] we have explained how `DRUPMiniSat`-based solvers produce proofs with reason deletions and we have proposed patches to avoid them, removing the need to ignore some deletions to verify their proofs.

 Specified DRAT is necessary to verify solvers' inprocessing steps that employ deletions of unique reason clauses [@rebola2018two].
 Our initial research question was whether specified DRAT can be checked as efficiently as operational DRAT.
-To answer this, we have implemented an efficient checker, `rate`, that supports both specified and operational DRAT.
-We provide experimental results suggesting that that the cost for specified DRAT is, on average, the same but an excessive number of reason deletions can make it significantly more costly.
+Previous work has yielded an efficient algorithm but no competitive checker.
+We have implemented the first checker of state-of-the-art performance that supports both specified and operational DRAT.
+We provide experimental results suggesting that that the cost for specified DRAT is, on average, the same but an excessive number of reason deletions tends to make it significantly more costly.

-Furthermore, specified DRAT features the advantage that the accumulated formula is easy to compute without performing unit propagation.
-This enables us to produce SICK certificates, which are small, efficiently checkable witnesses of a proof's incorrectness.
-They report which proof step failed, which can be used to detect bugs in checkers and pinpoint bugs in solvers.
-We provide a tool, `sick-check` to check SICK witnesses.
+The algorithm to check specified DRAT is fairly convoluted and we have made lots of programming errors trying to implement to be efficient.
+Our checker outputs LRAT and GRAT certificates that can be verified by a formally verified checker, giving some confidence that our checker gave the right answer.
+However, many proofs are rejected by our checker in specifed mode.
+We needed a way to trust those incorrectness results.
+Since for specified DRAT the accumulated formula can be computed without performing unit propagation, we implemented a tool, `sick-check` that simply computes the accumulated formula up to the failed proof step and then checks that step without doing propagation.
+There is an option to `rate` to produce a small certificate of incorrectness in our SICK format when a proof is rejected.
+This certificate can be read by `sick-check` which efficiently verifies that the problematic proof step is indeed incorrect.
+These certificates can be used to detect bugs in checkers (we have found some in `rate`) and pinpoint bugs in solvers.

 7. Future Work
 ==============